Prosono/Drag-And-Drop-Card/README.md

       --ddc-grid-color: rgba(255, 255, 255, 0.15);
     }
 ```
 NOTE: Only the main card supports card mod for now.
-If you want to style the inner cards you will hace to style them using card mod
+If you want to style the inner cards you will have to style them using card mod
 ```yaml
 card_mod:
   style: |